The Least of These

 The trees look sternly, as if passing judgment.”

 A Russian poet penned those words to commemorate one of the darkest days of the Holocaust.
-On Yom Kippur of 1941, Nazis marched more than 30,000 Jews to a ravine outside of Kiev.
+On Yom Kippur of 1941, the holiest day on the Jewish calendar, Nazis marched more than 30,000 Jews to a ravine outside of Kiev.
 As the grasses rustled, the Nazis forced them to strip.
 And as the trees looked on, the Nazis shot them, one by one by one.

 More than 30,000 Jews died that day over 80 years ago, including Nina’s entire family.
 Marched into the pits at Babi Yar, Nina’s mother and father were murdered.
 Right alongside them, so were her beloved sister and brother, Rosa and Chaim.